 Rough equality between investment and employment tax incentives;

-Equal treatment for small and large business and special help for new ventures; and
+Equal treatment for small and large business and special help for new ventures; and and Enterprize Zone bill which I would like to share with you.

 Development of linkages between enterprise zones and other economic development and training activities.